8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 8. There's A Surprise Around Every Corner

-Something I wasn't expecting when I visited Tokyo, that no tourism book or guide or online blog prepared me for what I would experience.
-Walking down a street, you will be confronted with many sights, sounds, tastes and smells that outside of Japan - you are not accustomed to.
-Previously to entering Tokyo, there was no frame-of-reference for me to compare to.
-It's simply incomparable.
+Something I wasn't expecting when I visited Tokyo, which no tourism book or guide, or online blog, prepared me for, was what I would experience.
+Walking down a street, you will be confronted with many sights, sounds, tastes, and smells that you’re not accustomed to outside of Japan.
+Before entering Tokyo, there was no frame of reference for me to compare to.
+It's simply incomparable, and exactly why travelling to Tokyo keeps rewarding open-minded explorers.

-On our first evening in the city, after departing form our hotel, we crossed the street adjacent to our accommodation and immediately walked straight into an enormous protest.
-A spontaneous occurrence, yet as we walked and the protest mixed with music from street performers, the rush of pedestrian traffic by way of a subway station, and the air flooded with smells from surrounding restaurants - the entire moment overwhelmingly came together like a perfect symphony.
-Building's neon lights from above coming to life, storefront doors turning in circles, taxis whizzing by, and everything together moving and flowing and blowing our expectations out of the water.
+On our first evening in the city, after departing from our hotel, we crossed the street adjacent to our accommodation and immediately walked straight into an enormous protest.
+A spontaneous occurrence, yet as we walked and the protest mixed with music from street performers, the rush of pedestrian traffic by way of a subway station, and the air flooded with smells from surrounding restaurants, the entire moment overwhelmingly came together like a perfect symphony.
+Building's neon lights from above coming to life, storefront doors turning in circles, taxis whizzing by, and everything together moving and flowing and blowing our expectations out of the water, proving Tokyo is worth visiting with a resounding yes.

 I can't say enough about Tokyo.
 It is one of a kind, and I believe should be at least near the top of every travelers must-visit lists!
 These are only 8 reasons to visit Tokyo Japan, and there are so many more!

-For more fun from Tokyo, be sure to check out Michael's and my YouTube where we recorded and video blogged our trip!
+For more fun from Tokyo, be sure to check out Michael's and my YouTube where we recorded and video blogged our trip, a real-time look at visiting Tokyo, Japan, and hitting all the highlights.

 Previous